Exodia-OS/exodia-bspwm/README.md

+# BSPWM-Exodia
-# BSPWM Configurations for exodia
+BSPWM Configurations for exodia